1YaswantH1/Manga-Colorizer/README.md

    - For starting the server: <code>python app-stream.py</code>
    - Backend should be running on localhost (https://127.0.0.1:5000) and Private IP (https://x.x.x.x:5000)
 5. Next, follow any of the 'Client Usage Instructions'.

-## Server Usage Instructions | Online Hosting:
-0. Online hosting is recommended if you don't have access to a cuda GPU or you do not want to keep your system/server on, while reading on a mobile.
-1. Make a <a href="https://www.kaggle.com/">kaggle</a> account and verify using phone to get ~30hrs of weekly GPU.
-2. Make an <a href="https://ngrok.com/">ngrok</a> account and get your auth token from <a href="https://dashboard.ngrok.com/get-started/your-authtoken">here</a>
-3. Go to <a href="https://www.kaggle.com/code/yeeandres/manga-colorizer-server-stream">this</a> notebook and click 'Copy & Edit'
-4. Set the accelerator as GPU P100 under notebook options if not already selected.
-5. Replace the your_ngrok_auth_token in '!ngrok config add-authtoken your_ngrok_auth_token' in the code with the auth-token in Step 3.
-6. Next choose 'Run All' from the menu to run the notebook.
-7. In a few minutes you should see some output from the last running line (!ngrok http 5000) with some urls.
-8. Click on the one which looks something like https://314-1342-142-43.ngrok-free.app.
-9. Alternatively, visit <a href="https://dashboard.ngrok.com/tunnels/agents">here</a> to get the running sessions.
-10. On the tab that opens, click visit site.
-11. You should see 'Manga Colorizer is Up and Running!'
-12. Now you can follow any of the 'Client Usage Instructions' below, including step 0, but with this API URL
-13. You may also now click 'Save Version' on the notebook, then 'Save and Run All (Compile)' to keep the notebook running (it will re-run) even after you turn off your system.
-14. After a few minutes, visit <a href="https://dashboard.ngrok.com/tunnels/agents">here</a> to get the running sessions and get the new API URL and use that for the client.

 ## Client Usage Instructions | PC | Firefox: